freeCodeCamp/guide/src/pages/articles/javascript/increment-a-number-with-javascript/index.md

 ---
-title: Increment A Number with javaScript
+title: Increment a Number with javaScript
 ---
 You can easily increment or add `1` to a variable with the `++` operator.